guimanaira/guimanaira/README.md

   </a>
 </div>

-## I'm Ariana Costa — Data Analystic, Cloud & IA Enthusiast 👩‍💻✨
+## I'm Ariana Costa — Data Analyst, Cloud & AI Enthusiast 👩‍💻✨

 I'm a purpose-driven professional with over 10 years of healthcare experience, now transitioning into Data Analysis.
 My goal is to combine hands-on expertise with data and technology to transform information into intelligent, human-centered decisions.
 I'm building skills in Excel, Power BI, and Data Analytics—focused on generating strategic insights and evidence-based solutions that drive results and create positive impact.
 With an analytical, collaborative, and results-oriented approach, I want to contribute to teams that value innovation, continuous learning, and digital transformation in healthcare.